 chroma_client = chromadb.HttpClient(host='localhost', port=8000)

-This command assumes that there’s a ChromaDB server listening on localhost:8000
+This command assumes that there’s a ChromaDB server listening on localhost:8000.

 As we mentioned, a ChromaDB collection includes embeddings, their original documents, and metadata.
-To create a collection, build a place called "my_collection"
+To create a collection, build a place called "my_collection" to store all data.

 collection = client.create_collection(name="my_collection")